OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

         default: False

-        <p>Uses the 'default color' for missing udims and does not report error</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Uses the 'default color' for missing udims and does not report error</p>

     <h3>wrap_around</h3>